ragoso/MyContainerService/README.md

-# MyDockerService
+# MyContainerService
-This is an simple abstraction of Docker API to easily and safely manage services from anywhere.
+This is an simple abstraction of Docker (For now) Services API to easily and safely manage services from anywhere.

 # ToDo
 - [ ] Tests, tests, tests and more tests.
 - [ ] Rest Endpoint with authentication.
 - [ ] CLI that recives MyService json to pass on Endpoint.
+- [ ] Integrate with Kubernetes.
 - [ ] UI prefered in VueJS.
 - [ ] Increment this ToDo.